 Doctors typically postpone giving either vaccine to people who are ill at the time of vaccination.

-After the 1976 swine flu epidemic, in which millions of people received the influenza vaccine, a larger than usual number of people had a nerve disorder called Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more .
+After the 1976 swine flu epidemic, in which millions of people received the influenza vaccine, a larger than usual number of people had a nerve disorder called Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more .
 At the time, doctors thought the vaccine triggered Guillain-Barré syndrome, but more recent evidence makes this connection uncertain.
 However, to be safe, doctors use caution when giving another influenza vaccination to anyone who developed Guillain-Barré syndrome within 6 weeks of receiving the influenza vaccine.
 In such cases, doctors and the person weigh the risk of the person's getting influenza against the risk of possibly developing Guillain-Barré syndrome.